NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * Home manager module: Fixed the naming of systemd services to be prefixed by `smos-` for easier tab-completion.
 * `smos-data`: Simplified time-related data parsing.
 * `smos-data`: Upgraded to data format `2.0.0`, which allows timestamps to be less precise.
+* `smos-scheduler`: Use atomic durable writes for the state, so that the state never gets lost when something goes wrong.